A collaboration between The Coterie Theatre and UMKC School of Social Work

 Offered FREE of charge to 6th and 7th grades in the Kansas City area, Project Daylight supports mental wellness in pre-teens/teens.
 Pairing a trained actor/facilitator with a graduate student in social work, the classroom-sized session addresses mental health through an innovative, interactive theatre workshop that introduces middle school students - an often-underserved group - to mental wellness concepts.
 Project Daylight's goals are to de-stigmatizing asking for help, opening dialogue, and providing resiliency tools.

-- Presentations based on real stories of Kansas City teens dealing with anxiety and depression
+- Captures students attention with dramatic presentation based on real stories of Kansas City teens dealing with anxiety and depression

-- Moderated by trained UMKC Masters of Social Work (MSW) students paired with a professional actor
+- Engages students with on-your-feet wellness activities moderated by UMKC Masters of Social Work students paired with a professional actor/facilitator

 - 1 in 5 will experience a serious mental illness by age 18.